MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

 DROP TABLE fraud_accounts;
 ```

+## What's next?

 [//]: # "TODO(morsapaes) Extend to suggest third party tools. dbt, Census and Metabase could all fit here to do interesting things as a follow-up."

+- To get started with your own data, click the `Connect data` button in the
+  Console.

+- To get a guided tour, click the `Talk to us` button in the Console.